VS

 Both vehicles offer seating for 5 people.

-In curb weight, Mercedes A Class Saloon is evident lighter – 1450 kg compared to 1810 kg.
+In terms of curb weight, Mercedes A Class Saloon is noticeably lighter – 1,450 kg compared to 1,810 kg.
 The difference is around 360 kg.

-In terms of boot space, the Toyota C-HR+ offers minimal more room – 416 L compared to 395 L. That’s a difference of about 21 L.
+Looking at boot space, the Toyota C-HR+ offers very slightly more boot space – 416 L compared to 395 L. That’s a difference of about 21 L.

-When it comes to payload, Toyota C-HR+ noticeable takes the win – 655 kg compared to 490 kg.
+When it comes to payload, the Toyota C-HR+ carries clearly more – 655 kg compared to 490 kg.
 That’s a difference of about 165 kg.

 Who wins the race in the data check?